chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 * Dottore is likely not the surprising reunion he's talking about, as we've already gotten hints that he will show up in NK as early as Natlan's epilogue, and there's also the entire 6.1 flagship event that mentioned him, so when he attacked Columbina, we knew it would happen at one point.
 * Columbina is the archon substitute for the region and is the flagship character, so no surprise there.
 Also, not a reunion as this is the first time we met her.
 * Sandrone's been teased as early as 6.0 special program VOD and NK character splash arts.
-Also, this is our first real encounter with her, even if she did send that paper plane in Fontaine.
+Also, this is our first real encounter with her, even if she did send that <abbr title="I misremembered and thought it was a paper plane initially">~~paper plane~~</abbr> letter in Fontaine.
 * Arlecchino is related to the topic of Crimson Moon dynasty/Rerir's backstory, so not a surprise.
 * We expected Scara to accompany Durin, so that, too, is unsurprising.
 * Tartaglia is currently absent, but even if he did show up, it still wouldn't be a surprise because we've encountered him several times already in events and Fontaine.